 - Employee or bookkeeper’s time to calculate payroll

 - Third-party costs for running payroll, if you outsource

 The more a business runs payroll, the more it will cost.
 For this reason, it becomes tempting to consider semi-monthly or monthly pay frequencies.
 Those schedules aren’t favorable for employees though.

 Pay Frequency From an Employee’s Perspective

 On the flip side of the coin, employees want access to their earned income.
 It’s likely that bills and unexpected costs of daily living happen more frequently than semi-monthly or monthly schedules.
 Having money on hand can mean the difference between paying a late fee or not for your employees.

 Financial stress is common, too.

-An Employee Financial Wellness Survey, conducted by PricewaterhouseCooper’s (PwC’s) in 2016, responses from 1,600 full-time employees, provides meaningful insights:
+An Employee Financial Wellness Survey, conducted by PricewaterhouseCoopers (PwC) this year, provided some meaningful insights:

 The faster your employees can access their earned income, the more peace of mind they will have.